xonq/tutorials/annotationPipeline.md

 # Slot Lab *de novo* Gene Annotation Pipeline
 ## GETTING STARTED
 This pipeline and tutorials are tailored toward the annotation of fungal genomes without direct transcript evidence.
+Please read the necessary sections thoroughly - what is necessary should be made clear.

 To get started, you will want to be familiar with interacting in the command line to some extent: knowing what `mv`, `cd`, `rm`, `mkdir` and `ls` do is a good start.
 Before each command in each tutorial, I have tried to explain what you will be doing within the command itself.
 Inside the command you will find parts that you need to edit inside these `<>`; for example, if you see `<OUTPUT/DIRECTORY>` then you may change that to `~/athelia`